rolonavarro/sql-challenge/README.md

 # SQL-challenge

-Employee Database: A Mystery in Two Parts

-It this repository I analyzed Pewlett Hackard employee data from 1980s to 1990 by using SQL.
+* It this repository I analyzed Pewlett Hackard employee data from 1980s to 1990 by using SQL.
+I made a connection with PostgreSQL and  jupyter notbook by using sqlalchemy library.

 ### Data Analysis